 - Keep debris away from fire hydrants and utility poles.

 How do I separate my hurricane-related debris for pickup?

 You must separate your hurricane-related debris into five groups:

-household appliances, also known as white goods, like refrigerators, stoves, and dishwashers.
+- Household appliances, also known as white goods, like refrigerators, stoves, and dishwashers.

 - Household hazardous waste, which includes paints and cleaners.

 In addition to household trash, things that are not eligible for hurricane-related pickup by debris contractor include cars, trucks, motorcycles, trailers, boats or other watercraft, and car parts, like tires.
 Regular household trash should be placed in containers for regular pickup.